gliff-ai/support/index.md

 [Manage]()

-If any of your questions aren't answered on these pages, please request them by emailing `contact@gliff.ai`.
+If any of your questions aren't answered on these pages, please [contact us](https://gliff.ai/contact).